Updated April 20, 2023

 - Highly parallel neural network which ensembles large distributed systems.

-- With TensorFlow allows sharing a trained model easily.
+- TensorFlow allows sharing a trained model easily.

 - TensorFlow does not offer symbolic loops, but there is a workaround using finite unfolding (bucketing).

-- Windows users need to install TensorFlow using python package library, pip as it is more suitable for Linux users.
+- Windows users need to install TensorFlow using the Python package library, pip, as it is more suitable for Linux users.

 - Lacks in both speed and usage when compared to its competitors.